 Top 4 Mistakes to Avoid When Setting Up Event Tracking

-Don’t forget to add the event tracking code to every relevant element on your platform.
+Don’t forget to add event tracking code to every relevant element:

 Conclusion: